Masum-Arifin/manufacturer-client-side/README.md

 future
 `

-daynamic navbar
+daynamic navbar,

-awesome landing page
+awesome landing page,

-user friendly ui
+user friendly ui,

-website banner
+website banner,

-firebase authentication
+firebase authentication,

-daynamic routing
+daynamic routing,

-admin panel
+admin panel.
 `

 What technology or assets I have used for building this website.